e-money/em-ledger/docs/market.md

 * OrderId: a `uint64` assigned by the market module, monotonically increasing.
 * ClientOrderId: a `string` assigned by owner, which must not be a duplicate of an existing order.
 * Source: a `Coin` representing the desired amount of tokens to sell.
+* SourceFilled: `Int` that tracks the sold amount so far.
+* SourceRemaining: a `Int` that is adjusted with *SourceFilled* and if the owner account balance change.
 * Destination: a `Coin` representing the minimum amount of tokens to buy.
-* DestinationFilled: `Coin` that tracks the sold amount so far.
+* DestinationFilled: `Int` that tracks the bought amount so far.
-* DestinationRemaining: a `Coin` that is adjusted with *DestinationFilled* and relevant changes to the owner account balance.
 * Price: a `Dec` calculated as *Destination* / *Source*.

-### Features
+## Features

 *No instrument listing required*.
 Any token is immediately tradeable against other tokens.